What are nootropics? More specifically, what is a nootropic compound?

 The average number of constituents in most pre-made stacks usually hovers around 10 ingredients, but it varies.

-Now that we know how to recognize a nootropic compound, and how they’re offered to us on the market, let’s wrap things up…
+So now that we know how to recognize a nootropic compound, and how they’re offered to us on the market, let’s wrap things up…

 Nootropics – Final Commentary